Career Redesign - Case Studies

 Aaron, mid-50s.
 (Fierce Accelerator Progamme - inc The Fierce Emporium)

-For some clients, it becomes necessary to say good-bye to big, corporate life.
-How an unplanned exit, at 55, turns from a potential disaster into a golden opportunity to design creatively satisfying work with longevity and excitement built-in.
+For some clients, beyond their control, it becomes necessary to say good-bye to their current work life.
+Aaron’s unplanned exit, at 55, turns from a potential disaster into a golden opportunity to design creatively satisfying work with longevity and excitement built-in.
+Never too old, and never too late.

 Joanne, mid-40s.
 (Speedy Sherpa 1-2-1 programme)